avivace/debian-quickstart/index.md

 There are some important concept and practices you should be aware of:

+### Debian releases and versions

+#### Stable
+The "stable" distribution contains the latest officially released distribution of Debian.

+The current "stable" distribution of Debian is version 9, codenamed `stretch`.

+#### Testing

+The "testing" distribution contains packages that haven't been accepted into a "stable" release yet, but they are in the queue for that.
+The main advantage of using this distribution is that it has more recent versions of software.

+The current "testing" distribution is `buster`.

+#### Unstable

+The "unstable" distribution is where active development of Debian occurs.
+Generally, this distribution is run by developers and those who like to live on the edge.

+The "unstable" distribution is always called sid.

+Please note that "unstable" refers to the versions of the software shipped, not to the stability of the distribution itself.

 ### Debian testing is not stable

 We will be on debian **testing** which is basically another distribution, compared to the stable release.

 Being on debian testing will give more bleeding edge software and recent versions.
 Testing is generally very stable - compared to other distributions - and rarely breaks.
 E.g. Ubuntu is based on Debian unstable and its LTS version on Debian testing.
 Anyway, reading [What are some best practices for testing/sid users?](https://wiki.debian.org/ DebianUnstable#What_are_some_best_practices_for_testing.2Fsid_users.3F) will give some useful general informations.

+You should also pay attention running `apt full-upgrade` on testing and unstable, because during migrations or major upgrades, a lot of packages maybe unistalled, leaving you with a broken system.
+Always read what `apt` wants to to, before confirming.

 ### APT Pinning
 A very common practice allowing the mixing of sources and repositories on Debian.
 In this page we will add `testing` and `unstable` repositories in the APT sources but we will give more priority to the `testing` one, meaning we will install and upgrade everything from that, and only for specific packages (or not available in the `testing` one) apt will consider the `unstable` source.